-Periodic Searches/Screenings
+Searches/Screenings

 The possession or use of any weapon or dangerous item in schools creates a significant threat to safety as well as an impediment to teaching and learning.
-BOCES administrative staff (or designee, under the direction of a BOCES administrator), are authorized to use metal detectors and/or metal scanners to the extent determined necessary to protect and promote the safety, health and welfare of students, faculty, staff, employees, and other persons within BOCES schools and programs.
+BOCES administrative staff (or designee, under the direction of a BOCES administrator), are authorized to use metal detectors and/or concealed weapon detection systems to the extent determined necessary to protect and promote the safety, health and welfare of students, faculty, staff, employees, and other persons within BOCES schools and programs.